microsoft/intelligence-toolkit/README.md

 # Intelligence Toolkit
 The Intelligence Toolkit is a suite of interactive workflows for creating AI intelligence reports from real-world data sources.
-The toolkit is designed to help users identify patterns, answers, relationships, and risks within complex datasets, with generative AI ([OpenAI GPT models](https://platform.openai.com/docs/models/)) used to create reports on findings of interest.
+The toolkit is designed to help users identify patterns, answers, relationships, and risks within complex datasets, with generative AI ([OpenAI models](https://platform.openai.com/docs/models/)) used to create reports on findings of interest.

 # Developing